mfey/units2/tutorial.md

     (average (m 7) (m 6) (cm 60))     ; units work automatically
-    (average (celsius 7) (celsius 6)) ; no matter their dimension
+    (average (celsius 7) (celsius 6)) ; no matter their dimension (average 300 400 500)   ; and the no-units equivalent is free

-Of course, you'd reach the same level of abstraction with `[units2.ops :refer [...]]`, but limiting redefinitions of the core language operations and explicitly mentioning them where they are necessary is probably a good idea.
+Of course, you'd reach the same level of abstraction with `[units2.ops :refer [...]]`, but syntactically limiting redefinitions of the core language operations and explicitly mentioning them where they are necessary is probably a good idea.

 ## Exponentiation